 What is meningoencephalitis in dogs?

-Meningoencephalitis is the merging of two debilitating disorders, meningitis and encephalitis, that occurs in dogs.
+Meningoencephalitis is the merging of two debilitating disorders, meningitis and encephalitis, in dogs.
 The literal definition of meningitis is the inflammation of the meninges.
-(Meninges are the thin, permeable, protective layer that covers the brain and spinal cord, i.e. the central nervous system or CNS.)
+(Meninges are the thin, porous, protective layer that covers the brain and spinal cord, i.e., the central nervous system or CNS.)
+The definition of encephalitis, then, is the inflammation of the brain.
+Each disorder is dangerous when it occurs separately, so when they appear together, it is critical.

 Unfortunately…

-If your dog is already showing some of the obvious symptoms, such as confusion, fever, and convulsions, irreparable damage may have already occurred.
-There is a bit of hope though if the meningoencephalitis is one of the types with a curable cause.
+If your dog is already showing apparent symptoms, such as confusion, fever, and convulsions, irreparable damage may have already occurred.
+There is a bit of hope, though, if meningoencephalitis is one of the types with a curable cause.
+So, if the reason is curable with immediate veterinary intervention and aggressive treatment, your dog has a chance.
+This is why knowing what to look for when dealing with meningoencephalitis is essential.

-By the time the symptoms of meningoencephalitis are noticed the disease has usually progressed to an extreme state.
-This central nervous system disease may have already done damage to the nervous system by the time that the main symptoms evident and it may already be too late for treatments.
+When the symptoms of meningoencephalitis are noticed, the disease has usually progressed to an extreme state.
+This central nervous system disease may have already damaged the nervous system by the time the main symptoms are evident, and it may already be too late for treatments.

 Nevertheless…